-Characteristics of alveolar myeloid cells in the absence of ex vivo Mtb challenge To better define the differences in BAL cell subpopulations between resister and LTBI samples, we clustered the myeloid and lymphoid cells separately.
-Clustering was done with all the infected and non-infected samples and the two time-points.
-In the myeloid subset, we identified 12 clusters (Figure 2A and Supplemental Table 3).
-Of these, one small cluster (DC.9) consisted of DC, while all remaining clusters were subpopulations of macrophages (Figure 2A-C).
-All macrophages expressed markers that were consistent with tissue-resident AM (MARCO, PPARG, FABP4) except for cluster MoMac.4 which we annotated as infiltrating monocyte-derived macrophages (CCL2, CSFR1, MMP9 and CD14) (Figure 2B and Supplemental Figure 2).
+macrophages (CCL2, CSFR1, MMP9, and CD14) (Figure 2B and Supplemental Figure 2).
 Next, we proceeded to investigate the differential profile of the myeloid cells between resister and LTBI cells in the absence of the Mtb ex vivo challenge.
-To compare the baseline difference in subpopulation proportions between the groups, we determined, for each participant, the percentage of each cluster relative to their total myeloid cell count from the 6h non-infected samples (Figure 2D).
-Two clusters presented higher proportions in resister samples with nominal significance using a two-sided Wilcoxon test (AM.3 P = 0.041 and DC.9 P = 0.026) but failed to pass multiple test correction (Bonferroni threshold: P < 0.0042 [0.05/12]).
+To compare the baseline difference in subpopulation proportions between the groups, we determined, for each participant, the percentage of each cluster relative to their total myeloid cell count from the 6-hour noninfected samples (Figure 2D).
+Two clusters presented higher proportions in resister samples with nominal significance using a 2-sided Wilcoxon's test (AM.3 P = 0.041 and DC.9 P = 0.026), but failed to pass multiple test correction (Bonferroni's threshold: P < 0.0042).

 To better understand the transcriptomic profiles of these myeloid BAL cell populations, we performed pseudobulk differential expression (DE) analysis between cells from resister and LTBI participants.
-The DE analyses were done for each cluster independently, excluding AM.10, and AM.11 due to their low number of cells per library.
-For the nine AM clusters and the DC cluster, we detected a total of 4,275 genes (comprised of 2,167 distinct genes) that were differentially expressed between resister and LTBI cells (Figure 3A-B, Supplemental Figure 3 and Supplemental Table 4).
+The DE analyses were done for each cluster independently, excluding AM.10 and AM.11 due to their low number of cells per library.
+For the 9 AM clusters and the DC cluster, we detected a total of 4,275 genes (comprising 2,167 distinct genes) that were differentially expressed between resister and LTBI cells (Figure 3, A and B, Supplemental Figure 3, and Supplemental Table 4).
 Next, we performed a gene-set enrichment analysis (GSEA) to determine which Hallmark pathways were enriched in genes differently expressed at baseline between the resister and LTBI cells.
-Strikingly, pathway gene-sets were enriched mostly among genes with higher expression in resister compared to LTBI cells (Supplemental Table 5).
-For example, genes from "TNF signaling via NFkB", "Oxidative phosphorylation" and "Inflammatory response" pathways were enriched among genes more expressed in resister AM compared to LTBI, with the most pronounced enrichment in AM.3 (ERRFI1^{high} TR-AM) cells (Figure 3C).
+Strikingly, pathway gene sets were enriched mostly among genes with higher expression in resister compared with LTBI cells (Supplemental Table 5).
+For example, genes from TNF signaling via NF-κB, oxidative phosphorylation, and inflammatory response pathways were enriched among genes more expressed in resister

+AM compared with LTBI, with the most pronounced enrichment in AM.3 (ERRFII^{hi} TR-AM) cells (Figure 3C).
 The differentially expressed pathways at baseline are consistent with an important role of metabolic state and TNF signaling in the resister phenotype and TB susceptibility.

 Next, we investigated the extent to which differential baseline gene expression reflected changes in transcription factor (TF) activities.
 TF activity was inferred from the gene expression of target genes induced or repressed by the TFs.
 For the TF regulatory network analysis, we calculated TF activity scores using the genes differently expressed between resisters and LTBI samples in the absence of Mtb (Figure 3D and Supplemental Table 6).
-In AM, we found significant differences in TF activities between the groups for TFs involved in M1 macrophage polarization.
-For example, TFs AP1, NF κ B, CEBPG and IRF1 that are linked to an M1-state showed stronger activity in AM from resisters (Figure 3D).
-Similarly, we found higher expression of M1 genes such as IL6, CCL3 and IL1B as well as lower expression of the canonical M2 marker CD163 in AM from resisters compared to LTBI samples (Figure 3E).
-This showed that alveolar macrophages from resisters were shifted towards an M1 transcriptomic profile in the absence of Mtb.
+In AM, we found significant differences in TF activities between the groups for TFs involved in M1 macrophage polarization (FDR < 0.01), for example, TFs AP1, NF-KB, CEBPG, and IRF1 that are linked to an M1 state showed stronger activity in AM from resisters (Figure 3D and Supplemental Table 6).
+Similarly, we found higher expression of M1 genes such as IL6, CCL3, and IL1B as well as lower expression of the canonical M2 marker CD163 in AMs from resister compared with LTBI samples (Figure 3E).
+This showed that AMs from resisters were shifted toward an M1 transcriptomic profile in the absence of Mtb.